waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include gallery id="kaitiaki" %}

 The [**Welcome Shelter**](/shelter) that stands above the garden was designed by Sarosh Mulla as his PhD project and featured in an exhibition at the Venice Biennale.
-Built by volunteers with aroha and materials and funding donated by sponsors, the Welcome Shelter serves as a base for our wilderness education programme for children, Wild Lab / Tiaki Taiao.
+Built by volunteers with aroha and materials and funding donated by sponsors, the Welcome Shelter serves as a base for our wilderness education programme for children, [**Wild Lab / Tiaki Taiao**](/wildlab).

 {% include figure image_path="/assets/images/1769/welcome-shelter.jpg" caption="The Welcome Shelter" %}